Last Updated on February 6, 2026 by Andrew Mckiggan

 A common question sellers ask is how much commission real estate agents make per sale.

-These figures represent the gross commission only.
+These figures represent the gross commission.
 They are not what the agent personally takes home.

 How Much Does a Real Estate Agent Make in Commission After Splits?